Reference

 Cons:

-• does not allow very low latency or synchronization error
+• does not allow very low latency and synchronization error

 enum roc_resampler_backend